 You Are Not Alone

 We grieve when a loved one dies.
 It is natural.
-It is healthy, but it can be devastating if we get 'stuck' in grief and cannot move on with life.
-I have written two books on the subject of grief and they are available at Amazon.com or by contacting me personally.
-These will answer many of your questions about your own grief as well as comforting others who are grieving.
+It is healthy, but it can be devastating if we get "stuck" in grief and cannot move on with life.
+I have written two books on the subject of grief and they are available at Amazon.com or by contacting me.
+These will answer many of your questions about your own grief as well as helpful tips to care for others who are grieving.

 The books are written out of my 50+ years working in a cemetery but also my own journey through grief.
 They are not written from the perspective of a professional but from a fellow traveler.

 Pine Tree Ministries